stuin/CircuitConstructor/res/tiles.md

-	"x_offset": "Number of tiles to shift this section horizontally, + to right, - to left", "y_offset": "Number of tiles to shift this section vertically, + for down, - for up", "grab_camera": "Center camera on this section when player is inside", "zoom": "Zoom factor when player is inside, 1.5 = default, + to zoom out, - to zoom in" }
+	"x_offset": "Number of tiles to shift this section horizontally, + to right, - to left", "y_offset": "Number of tiles to shift this section vertically, + for down, - for up", "grab_camera": "Center camera on this section when player is inside", "zoom": "Zoom factor when player is inside, 1.5 = default, + to zoom out, - to zoom in", "sign_text": "Text to display above flags and signs" }